 It takes a special kind of dog to be a police K9.
 They have to be trainable to perform complicated tasks, for one.
 Here are 10 common police dog breeds.

 Police dogs are trained to carry out a set of specialized and complicated tasks with their handlers.
-They need to be highly trainable, process great tenacity and working agility to be able to perform said tasks, and a willingness to cooperate.
-While most of us immediately think of a German Shepherd taking down bad guys when we think of police dogs, there are actually three basic jobs (and several other breeds!) that the K-9 unit of any police force is required to perform: Apprehension, Search and Rescue, and Detection.
+They need to be highly trainable, possess great tenacity and working agility to be able to perform said tasks, and have a willingness to cooperate.
+While most of us immediately think of a German Shepherd taking down bad guys when we think of police dogs, there are actually three basic jobs that the K-9 unit of any police force is required to perform: Apprehension, Search and Rescue, and Detection.

 Simply put: not all dogs can be a police dog!
 Here are the 10 bravest and most common police dog breeds out there, perfect for any police department!